Appointed King’s Counsel in 2022.

 - British Columbia 1998

-Rani is the President of the Association for Women Lawyers and has been on its Board of Directors since 2007.
-In 2012, she developed the inaugural Mentoring Program for Women Lawyers in Calgary and has chaired the AWL Membership Committee for many years.
+Rani is a past President of the Association for Women Lawyers and had been on its Board of Directors for over 15 years.
+She developed the inaugural Mentoring Program for Women Lawyers in Calgary, chaired the AWL Membership Committee and recently helped initiate the AWL Racialized Women Lawyers Mentoring Dinner series, among other contributions.
+The Rani Wong, K.C.
+Racialized Lawyer Membership Fund was established by AWL to assist racialized lawyers with their membership fee.

-Rani is an active member of the Federation of Asian Canadian Lawyers.
-She has lectured on knowledge management with the Legal Education Society of Alberta and participated on the Retention of Women in Law Working Group of the Law Society of Alberta.
+Rani is an active member of the Federation of Asian Canadian Lawyers and serves as a mentor in its mentoring program.
+She sits on the Board of Alberta Champions.
+Rani has lectured on knowledge management with the Legal Education Society of Alberta and participated on the Retention of Women in Law Working Group of the Law Society of Alberta.

 Rani has a passion for adventure and journeyed to all 7 continents, summiting Mount Kilimanjaro, kayaking in Antarctica and Alaska, snorkeling with sharks in the Galapagos Islands and Sulawesi, Indonesia, rock climbing in Thailand and France, among many other adventures.